-This is the first anthology dedicated to thinking cinema’s relationship to exploration from a global, decolonial, and ecological perspective.
-Featuring leading scholars working with pathbreaking interdisciplinary methodologies (drawing upon insights from science and technology studies, postcolonial theory, indigenous ways of knowing, and film theory and history), it theorizes cinema’s implication in imperial conquest but also its cutting edge role in empirical expansion and experiments in sensual and critical perception.
-The collected essays consider filmmaking in cross-cultural contexts, consider films made in or about peoples in South America, Asia, Africa, indigenous North America, as well as polar, outer space, and underwater exploration, with famous figures such as Jacques Yves Cousteau are considered alongside amateur and scientific filmmakers.
+This is the first anthology dedicated to analysing cinema’s relationship to exploration from a global, decolonial, and ecological perspective.
+Featuring leading scholars working with pathbreaking interdisciplinary methodologies (drawing on insights from science and technology studies, postcolonial theory, indigenous ways of knowing, and film theory and history), it theorizes not only cinema’s implication in imperial conquest but also its cutting-edge role in empirical expansion and experiments in sensual and critical perception.
+The collected essays consider filmmaking in cross-cultural contexts and films made in or about peoples in South America, Asia, Africa, Indigenous North America, as well as polar, outer space, and underwater exploration, with famous figures such as Jacques Yves Cousteau alongside amateur and scientific filmmakers.

 Table of Contents

-Chapter One: "Introduction: An Adventurous Film Practice and Theory"
+Chapter One: Cinema of Exploration: An Adventurous Film Practice and Theory

 James Leo Cahill and Luca Caminati